rfpotrero/The-Gem-in-the-Tower/README.md

 * Choose between continuing or exploring for a chance of getting a reward.
 * Complete the game by defeating the final boss.
 ## Future features
-* Introduce different type of rooms
+* Introduce different type of floors and descriptions.
+This will achieve by creating a floor class.
-* Introduce different type of monsters
+* Introduce different type of monsters.
+This will be done by creating a subclass of the player class.
 ## Technology
 * Python
   - The programming language for this exercise is Python.